Your basket is currently empty!

 Budgeting involves tracking your income and expenses and creating a spending plan.
 You’ll need to review your budget regularly and amend it when needed.
 This will ensure you don’t spend more than you earn.

-Budgeting helps you prioritise how you spend your money.
-It allows you to take control of your finances and build a secure financial future.
+Budgeting helps you prioritise how you spend your money, allowing you to take control of your finances and build a secure financial future.

 Building a budget